 For more information please see our Treatment page.

-Executive functions are the self-regulating skills that we all use to accomplish tasks (e.g., getting ready in the morning, doing homework, cleaning/organizing our bedroom).
-Executive function skills help us plan and organize activities, sustain attention, and persist to complete tasks.
-In addition, executive function skills allow us to make decisions, shift between situations and thoughts, regulate our emotions and impulsivity, and monitor our thoughts, in order to work efficiently and effectively.
+-Learning about how to strengthen executive function skills.
+Executive functioning skills are what we need to help us plan and organize activities, sustain attention, and persist to complete tasks.
+In addition, executive function skills allow us to make decisions, shift between situations and thoughts, regulate our emotions and impulsivity, and monitor our thoughts, in order to work efficiently and effectively

 Training & Workshops